lightningbolt047/Fallback/README.md

             Android 10+
         </li>
         <li>
-            Biometric authentication of some sort (Mostly Fingerprint since most Face Unlock implementations are incompatible with this app).
+            Biometric authentication of some sort (Mostly Fingerprint on Android since most Face Unlock implementations are not supported by this app).
         </li>
         <li>
             GMS (Google Mobile Services) if you want to use Cloud Sync.